 10. Mount Tamborine, offers spectacular scenery and cool climate

-Our penultimate destination of Mount Tamborine is technically not located in Gold Coast and is actually found in The Hinterland.
+Mount Tamborine is technically not located in Gold Coast and is actually found in The Hinterland.
 Formerly a suburb of the city, it merged with North Tamborine and Eagle Heights in 1997 to form the larger area of Tamborine Mountain.

 The area has a thriving tourist industry, which relies heavily on visitors looking to explore the more rural, natural side of the area.
 For starters, it is abundant with wildlife, featuring things like short-beaked echidnas, platypuses, and Richmond birdwings, as well as being an important bird area.